Tips For Selling Your Motorcycle

 Transferring the Title – Sign and date the title as “Seller” and keep a copy of the signed title for future reference.
 Make the terms of the sale clear and put it all in writing, creating a receipt/agreement for both you and the buyer to sign and date.
 Each of you should retain a copy of this document.

 Registration and License Plates – Remove and retain you license plate, and do not allow the buyer to keep your registration card.
 Under no circumstances should you allow someone else to use your plate and registration, even if it’s just to get the bike home.
-If you’re not transferring the plate to another bike, turn it in to Motor Vehicles as soon as possible and be sure to get a receipt.
+If you’re not transferring the plate to another bike, turn it in to the Department of Motor Vehicles as soon as possible and be sure to get a receipt.